-This course examines the development of Christian thought from the New Testament to present day (e.g. feminist and liberation theologies).
+This course examines the development of Christian thought from the New Testament to present day e.g. feminist and liberation theologies.
 A sample of thinkers to be considered includes Augustine, Aquinas, Luther, Calvin, Schleiermacher, Barth, and Bultmann.
 Required for religion-track majors.

-PHIL 3301 History and Philosophy of Science 3/0/3

-A study of the historical development of science and a philosophical examination of scientific reasoning.
+PHIL 3301 History and Philosophy of Science 3/0/3 Prerequisite: PHIL 2010 or PHIL 1001 or PHIL 2100 A study of the historical development of science and a philosophical examination of scientific reasoning.
 Same as HIST 3301.